xzela/fs-session/README.md

 fs-session
 ==========

-A Nodejs module to store session data to disk.
+A Nodejs module to store connect session data to disk.